-Chelsea Reportedly Face Borussia Dortmund Competition for Jean Michael Seri
+Fulham Reportedly Beat out Chelsea, Dortmund, Arsenal to Jean Michael Seri Deal

-Chelsea Reportedly Face Borussia Dortmund Competition for Jean Michael SeriJuly 10, 2018
+Fulham Reportedly Beat out Chelsea, Dortmund, Arsenal to Jean Michael Seri DealJuly 10, 2018

-Chelsea have reportedly agreed terms with Nice midfielder Jean Michael Seri but appear set to face competition from Borussia Dortmund to secure the player.
+Fulham have reportedly completed transfer for Nice midfielder Jean Michael Seri amid competition from Chelsea, Borussia Dortmund and Arsenal, who were also pursuing a deal.

-According to French journalist Manu Lonjon (h/t the Daily Star), the Blues have struck terms with Seri.
-However, the deal could be being held up due to the ongoing issues with owner Roman Abramovich's visa.
+Gianluca Di Marzio of Sky Sport shared the news of Seri's potential move to Fulham after French journalist Manu Lonjon (h/t the Daily Star) had reported the Blues had struck terms with Seri.

-While Seri is said to be happy to make the switch to Stamford Bridge, there is now a danger of rivals muscling in on the deal.
-According to Ed Aarons of the Guardian, Borussia Dortmund are poised to meet the player to discuss a switch:
+Earlier in the day, Ed Aarons of the Guardian reported that Borussia Dortmund were poised to meet the player to discuss a switch, while Arsenal had also been linked to the midfielder, via Harry Howes of the Daily Star.

 According to the Daily Star, Seri has a £35 million release clause in his contract that is set to expire later this summer.